Professional Development Opportunities in Educational Technology and Education for November 13, 2023 to June 2024, Edition #50

-The 46th edition contains selected professional development opportunities that primarily focus on the use of technology in educational settings and on teaching, learning, and educational administration.
-Only listings until June 2022 are most complete as dates, locations, or Internet addresses (URLs) were not available for a number of events held after that date.
-This list was started 23+ years ago to cover in-person events.
-But now, many professional opportunities are presentd in a hybrid or online form.
-Thus, the title of the list had to be changed.
+The 50th edition contains selected professional development opportunities that primarily focus on the use of technology in educational settings and on teaching, learning, and educational administration.
+Only listings until June 2024 are most complete as dates, locations, or Internet addresses (URLs) were not available for a number of events held after that date.

 A significant challenge during the assembly of this list is incomplete or conflicting information on websites and the lack of a link between conference websites from one year to the next.

 An explanation for the content and format of the list can be found here.
 A Word or an OpenOffice format is used to enable people with limited or high-cost Internet access to find a conference that is congruent with their interests or obtain conference abstracts or proceedings.
 Consider using the “Find” tool under Microsoft Word’s “Edit” tab or similar tab in OpenOffice to locate the name of a particular conference, association, city, or country.
 If you enter the country “Australia” or place, such as “Hong Kong” in the “Find” tool, all conferences that occur in Australia or Hong Kong will be highlighted.
 Or, enter the word “research” or “assessment”.
 (Note that key words such as “research”, “assessment” or “MOOCs” may not be present in the conference title, yet these topics could be discussed during a particular conference.)
 Then, “cut and paste” a list of suitable events for your colleagues.